 Some hikers may feel the need to pack along a larger or cheaper mirror.
 That may be for shaving or brushing long hair, whatever, if that is what you want, then fine.
 A large acrylic mirror from Coghlans is shown below left, and at 11.8g it doesn’t weigh that much.
 Alternatively, the small plastic clamshell mirror and brush shown is a cheap option of a type readily available in just about any supermarket or large pharmacy however at 38.6g it is a heavy option.

 Some hikers may already be carrying a mirror.
-Full size Sighting compasses have a decent sized mirror as part of their construction, used while navigating.
-Even one of the smallest, the Silva Ranger SL (previously called the Type 27), has a perfectly adequate if much smaller mirror that will do double duty for anything else you require of it on trail.
+Full size sighting compasses have a decent sized mirror as part of their construction, used while navigating.
+Three Points of the Compass is especially keen on the Suunto MC-2G, this is the global model that also has a good sized mirror.
+It is a heavy option though if the mirror is the desired primary function.
+Even one of the smallest sighting compasses, the Silva Ranger SL (previously called the Type 27), has a perfectly adequate if much smaller mirror that will do double duty for anything else you require of it on trail.

 The Ranger SL is small indeed, measuring just 58mm x 40mm x 13mm when closed.
 The 22g compass has a mirror measuring 33mm x 27mm.

 Three Points of the Compass wrote recently on my First Aid Kit taken on multi-day hikes.
 This has a small mirror included in it so that it is immediately to hand for any first aid duty.
 I favour the thin flexible plastic mirror produced by Victorinox.
 It has a small sighting hole in the centre so could, at a push, be used for signalling.
 Which, as said above, is what I feel is very much a secondary purpose.